truevoid-development/dagster-composable-graphs/docs/src/content/docs/overview.md

 ```

 Extending this idea further, we may consider the number of calls to
 `return_five` to not be fixed.
-It may instead depend on a value obtained from
+It may instead depend on a value obta\ffined from
 elsewhere.
 To this end a new function is introduced as:

 ```python